 Bombora lines up multiple mWave suppliers

-Welsh-based Bombora Wave Energy has awarded several contracts to support the fabrication and subsequent testing of its mWave energy device.
+Welsh-based Bombora Wave Power has awarded several contracts to support the fabrication and subsequent testing of its mWave energy device.

 Bombora has now contracted over 85% of its full-scale 1.5 MW mWave demonstration project to test and validate its product in the sea off the coast of West Wales.

 According to the company, the £ 19 million project is currently in the final assembly phase, and on schedule for deployment in 2021.

 Over the last couple of months, Bombora has awarded several contracts to support its project, most notably to Pembore Dock-based companies Leask Marine and Kingswood Engineering.